ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 > docker run -v "%CD%":/data csv-to-scatter-plot
 ~~~

+> ## You may need the full path...
+> Sometimes, on Windows, the command to include the current directory will fail with an error about setting the neccessary access permissions.
+You can work around this by specifying the full path, e.g.:
+> ~~~
+> docker run -v /c/User/auser/container-playground/test:/data csv-to-scatter-plot
+> ~~~
+> {: .language-bash}

 If all goes well, you should now see, within the working directory of your testing shell, a PNG and a PDF file that plot the data from `data.csv`.

 Change your `data.csv` file, and rerun the appropriate preceding `docker run` invocation.